 The first line of treatment for epilepsy in most cases is medication.
-Up to 70% of people with epilepsy can get seizure control with antiseizure medication.
+Approximately 2 in 3 people with epilepsy can get seizure control with antiseizure medication.

 For people who do not gain seizure control despite trying different medications, there are other treatment options available.